All articles

 4. Forgetting that paper sleeves have separate MOQ

-Custom paper sleeves start at 5,000 pcs MOQ — far below the 20,000 pair chopstick floor.
-If your venue is small and you only need 10,000 branded sleeves to wrap stock chopsticks the supplier already has, that's a real path.
+Custom paper sleeves now share the same 20,000 pc MOQ floor as printed chopsticks — useful if your venue is small and you only need branded sleeves to wrap stock chopsticks the supplier already has, since at 20,000 pcs the per-unit price is lower than a full chopstick-print order.
 See the custom packaging catalogue page for sleeve-specific pricing.

 5. Ignoring freight efficiency at the MOQ jump